husky-misc/code-challenge/README.md

 > Feel free to model these relations as you want, here is the step where we will test your Object-Oriented Programming skills including SOLID, Design, Clean Code amd Unit tests.

-> Advise: Models Objects are not only a representation of the database table, you can have objects at /models dir that are not ActiveRecord models (Concerns, UseCases, Services, etc).
+> Advise: Models Objects are not only a representation of the database table, you can have objects at /models dir that are not ActiveRecord Objects (Concerns, UseCases, Services, etc).

 ## API Endpoints